elicia4/linux_notes/commands/smartctl.md

 limit and with complete disk surface examination;
 - Conveyance: identifies if damage incurred during transportation of the device;
-- Selective: tests a range of LBA.
+- Selective: tests a range of LBA (logical block addressing, a scheme for specifying the location of data blocks on disks)

 `-c` prints which tests a device supports and the approximate execution time of each test: